 2. You Might Be More Contagious

-Not only are you more likely to get the flu if you're overweight, but you may also end up spreading it around to more people.
+Not only are you more likely to get the flu if you have overweight, but you may also end up spreading it around to more people.

-In November 2018, a study published in the Journal of Infectious Diseases showed that age and obesity both affected how long a patient "shed" the virus, allowing it to be transmitted to other people.
+In November 2018, a study published in the Journal of Infectious Diseases showed that age and obesity were both associated with how long a patient "shed" the virus, allowing it to be transmitted to other people.
 Adults with obesity, the study said, shed the influenza A virus 42 percent longer than those at a healthy weight, with a mean shedding time of five days compared to three.

 "What studies have shown is that people with obesity might be exhaling more of the virus than those without the condition," Schultz-Cherry says.
 "People are shedding the virus for longer periods of time, but they also have more of the virus that they're actually shedding."